 Adult Protective Services (APS) is part of a unique collaboration called the Texas Elder Abuse and Mistreatment (TEAM) Institute.

-The mission of the TEAM institute is to improve the lives of mistreated elders through clinical care, education, and research.
+The mission of the TEAM Institute is to improve and protect the lives of mistreated elders through clinical care and forensic assessment, education, research and justice.

-TEAM has provided care to over 2,000 mistreated elders, giving it the largest clinical experience in the U.S. TEAM uses a unique process that includes:
+The TEAM Institute has provided clinical care to over 2,500 mistreated, neglected, exploited and self-neglecter elders, giving it the largest clinical experience in the U.S. The TEAM Institute uses a unique process that includes:

 - An APS investigation.